civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-pride-on-image-maker-link.md

 ## Image Maker

-We are keeping PrideON in 2020 for the Civil Service, to make sure our voices are heard, and we continue to be visible.
+We are keeping PrideON in 2020 for the Civil Service, to make sure our voices are heard and we continue to be visible.

 We have created a tool for you to market your events under our PrideON branding across your social media pages and departments.